elidoran/eventa/README.md

 eventa.load(
-  './db-connect',         // try to connect to a database './server-create',      // start a server socket listening './client-connections', // listen for client connections './decoder',            // decode client data events './transformer',        // transform data into documents for the DB './db-update'           // update the DB with the new documents
+  './db-connect',         // try to connect to a database './server-create',      // start a server socket listening './client-connections', // handle new client connections './decoder',            // decode client data events './transformer',        // transform data into documents for the DB './db-update'           // update the DB with the new documents